StaticJsCMS/static-cms/website/content/docs/docusaurus.md

 weight: 80
 title: Docusaurus
 ---
-This guide instructs you on how to integrate Simple CMS with Docusaurus.
+This guide instructs you on how to integrate Static CMS with Docusaurus.

 ### Before you begin